abesmiyas-glitch/OOFPP-habit-tracker/README.md

 ### Seed data shows stale dates or current streak is 0

 The seed data anchors all completions to today's date at runtime.
 In some cases, If you ran `--seed` on a previous date, the database still holds those old completions.
+This approach can be applied as well in case you want to delete the database and start from 0.

 **Without Docker — delete the local database and reseed:**
 ```bash